Speed up slow WordPress backend

 In contrast to simply hiding the widget via the Screen Options, the widget is then actually no longer loaded and the loading time of the dashboard normalizes again.

-Of course, you can also simply book a stronger hosting package – after all, a lot helps a lot.
+Of course, you can simply book a stronger hosting package – after all, a lot helps a lot.

 But optimizing at the software level not only means more sustainability,but also a more cost-effective solution.